bongiy/agro-bot-doc/README.md

 ## Contract generation

-Use `contract_generation_v2.generate_contract_v2(contract_id)` to build a contract PDF for a specific record.
-The function loads the contract, payer, company and land plot information from the database, fills the first active agreement template and converts it to PDF.
-The PDF is uploaded to the configured FTP server.
+Use `contract_generation_v2.generate_contract_v2(contract_id)` to build a contract DOCX for a specific record.
+The function loads the contract, payer, company and land plot information from the database, fills the first active agreement template and produces a DOCX file uploaded to the configured FTP server.

 **Parameters**